iforce2d/inavFollowme/README.md

     if ( controlMode != oldMode )
         enterFollowMeMode();

-(When the mode type is changed, enterFollowMeMode() needs to be called again to reset the relative offsets.)
+(When the mode type is changed, enterFollowMeMode() should be called again to reset the relative offsets.)

 ## Usage